Code-Institute-Submissions/tudormir-P1-Love-Geometry/README.md

 Then do again the step 5.
 The error I can not fix is to show images in README.md file.
 It is a pity because I can not show the results of the responsiveness and accessibility.
+I listen again to the video about README.md file and there was said that uploading images on the same way is done als in een *.html file.